rust-lang/rust/doc/tutorial.md

 omitted from the type, such an assignment would result in a type error.

-To 'update' an immutable record, you use functional record update syntax, by ending a record literal with the keyword `with`:
+To create a new record based on the value of an existing record you construct it using the `with` keyword:

 ~~~~
 let oldpoint = {x: 10f, y: 20f};